Trainee Test Engineer

 • Example: int *ptr; int num = 10; ptr = # *ptr = 20; // num now equals 20

-Q13.
-What you know about EV sell?
+Q. What do you know about EV sales?

 Ans.